poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 After that and to wrap up, I had to update my local DNS entries to point to the newly acquired IP for Traefik (ie. the 192.168.0.101 above, instead of the usual IP of my cluster).

-And TADA, my access.log change from having only 10.0.0.2 IPs to displaying beautiful external IPs like 148.252.141.15:
+And TADA, my access.log change from having only 10.0.0.2 IPs to displaying beautiful external IPs from the clients, like 148.252.141.15:
 ```log
 10.0.0.2 - - [23/Sep/2023:13:49:35 +0100] "GET /apis/tasks HTTP/2.0" 304 0 "-" "-" 605 "websecure-swarmviz@docker" "IP-REDACTED" 65ms
 148.252.141.15 - - [23/Sep/2023:13:49:43 +0100] "GET /api/history/period/2023-09-23T12:49:29.348Z?filter_entity_id=sensor.processor_use&end_time=2023-09-23T12:49:44.087Z&skip_initial_state&minimal_response HTTP/2.0" 200 10 "-" "-" 607 "websecure-homeassistant-router@file" "IP-REDACTED" 36ms